Is Anantara Bophut Koh Samui a Good Family Resort in 2026?

 How far is Anantara Bophut from Samui Airport?

 It’s a quick 15-minute drive from Samui International Airport to the resort.
-The hotel also offers airport shuttle services on request.
+The hotel also offers airport shuttle services on request, so it’s worth reaching out ahead of your arrival to arrange a smooth transfer.

 Is Anantara Bophut close to Fisherman’s Village?

 Yes, it’s right next door.
-You can take a short walk straight from the beachside entrance into the heart of Fisherman’s Village.
-Great for night markets, dinner, and souvenir shopping without needing a car.
+You can take a short walk straight from the beachside entrance into the heart of Fisherman’s Village, great for night markets, dinner, and souvenir shopping without needing a car.
+The night market runs on Monday, Wednesday, Friday, and Sunday.

 Are there extra beds or baby cots available?

 Yes.
 You can request extra beds, cots, or connecting rooms when booking.
-We had a two-bedroom suite with a real door in between, and even a kid’s bathroom step was included!
+We had a two-bedroom suite with a real soundproof door in between, and even a kid’s bathroom step was included, a small but genuinely thoughtful touch.

 Does the resort have private pools?

 Yes, some suites and villas come with their own private pools.
-We stayed in the Family Pool Suite, which had a private splash pool just steps from the bed.
+We stayed in the Family Pool Suite, which had a private splash pool just steps from the bed, perfect for younger kids who want to dip in and out without trekking to the main pool.

 What’s included in the breakfast buffet?